mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-414.md

 - Improving application performance and user experience by hosting resources closer to the user.
 Local Zones reduce the time it takes for data to travel over the network, resulting in faster load times and more responsive applications.
 This is especially important for applications, such as video streaming or online gaming, that require low-latency performance and real-time data access.
 - Saving costs by avoiding data transfer charges when hosting resources in specific geographic locations, whereby customers avoid high costs associated with data transfer charges, such as cloud egress charges, which is a significant business expense, when large volumes of data are moved between regions in the case of image, graphics, and video related applications.
 - Providing to regulated industries, such as healthcare, government agencies, financial institutions, and others, a way to meet data residency requirements by hosting data and applications in specific locations to comply with regulatory laws and mandates.

+## AWS Local Zones limitations in OpenShift

+There are a few limitations in the current AWS Local Zones offering that requires attention when deploying OpenShift:

+- The Maximum Transmission Unit (MTU) between an Amazon EC2 instance in a Local Zone and an Amazon EC2 instance in the Region is 1300.
+This causes the overlay network MTU to change according to the network plugin that is used on the deployment.
+- Network resources such as Network Load Balancer (NLB), Classic Load Balancer, and Nat Gateways are not globally available in AWS Local Zones, so the installer will not deploy those resources automatically.
+- The AWS Elastic Block Storage (EBS) volume type `gp3` is the default for node volumes and the storage class set on AWS OpenShift clusters.
+This volume type is not globally available in Local Zones locations.
+By default, the nodes running in Local Zones are deployed with the `gp2` EBS volume type, and the `gp2-csi` StorageClass must be set when creating workloads into those nodes.

 ## Hands-on!